 4. AquaDunk – Disney Magic

 Gulp!
-This thrill ride takes cruisers out over the edge of the ship on a 20-foot curve after the floor falls away like a trap door and you begin your nearly 40-foot ascension to the top deck.
+This thrill ride takes cruisers out over the edge of the ship on Disney Magic on a 20-foot curve after the floor falls away like a trap door and you begin your nearly 40-foot ascension to the top deck.
 A memorable splash finale occurs after you plummet 212 feet through a translucent tube.

 5. Ocean Loops – Norwegian Bliss and Joy